 - The US military uses computer war games for training for everything from high-level international command coordination to using a weapon (see AP 2003 and Prensky, 2001b ).

 - New companies are springing up to provide educational games for businesses for subjects ranging from technical training and sexual harassment awareness.
 For examples, check out:

 - Universities are just beginning to exploit this niche, partly because of the considerable expense of developing video games (Foreman, 2003 ).

 - North Dakota State University's World Wide Web Instructional Committee (more info) is developing interactive online games for geology (Geology Explorer: Planet Oit Information (more info) and biology (Virtual Cell (more info) ).
 These games are accessible to the public.

 - The Education Arcade (more info) The games described on these sites are highly developed prototypes, mostly for engineering courses.

 - A coalition including Harvard and George Mason is developing MUVEES, Multi-User Virtual Environment Experiential Simulators, which uses museum multimedia to create a virtual world where students can learn cooperatively online.

-- Gravel (more info) is another college-educational video-game research and development group, part of the New Media Institute at the University of Minnesota.
+- Gravel ( This site may be offline. ) is another college-educational video-game research and development group, part of the New Media Institute at the University of Minnesota.
 Their proposal gives some estimates of how much it costs to produce a video game, even with deep educational discounts.

 Some of the biggest challenges in designing a video game involve the graphical environment, but tools for this part of a game are already partly developed in the form of virtual field trips and visualization software (Drummond, 2003 ).